 1963: Martin Luther King Jr. leads the March on Washington.

 1964: 71% thought network news was fair according to a poll by the Roper Organization.

 1969: Spiro Agnew, as Vice President to Richard Nixon, gives a landmark speech denouncing what he felt was media bias against the Vietnam War.

 1972: 72% of Americans trusted CBS Evening News anchor Walter Cronkite according to one of their polls.

 Celebrity Journalists, Culture Wars and Conservative Backlash

-In a single century, technology leaps from print to radio (1920) to television (1940) then the
+In a single century, technology leaps from print to the radio (1920) to television (1940) then the

 internet(1995).
-The impact on storytelling and sharing information is enormous.
+The impact of storytelling and sharing information is enormous.
 The ever-escalating pace of reporting mirrors these changes.

 As journalism grew from papers to radio to television, some journalists undermined the authority of the press by taking shortcuts or simply publishing fake stories.
 Although there were several notable instances, the American public was shocked at the behavior.
 With the people already jaded about corruption in government, the corruption of the press became a powerful symbol of the fall of truth in the postmodern era.